GregorR/style/CONTRACTIONS.md

 little more than sneering at the lower classes.

 How many proscriptions of contractions tell you not to use the word “none”?
 Not one of them.
-Hundreds of words in English are contractions which no one cares to ban: none, never, neither, altogether, already, albeit, also, always, and beware, to name nine which predate the advent of the apostrophe; ampersand, cosine, alright, smog, modem, codec, and pixel, to name seven which follow it.
+Hundreds of words in English are contractions that no one cares to
+ban: none, never, neither, altogether, already, albeit, also, always, and beware, to name nine that predate the advent of the apostrophe; ampersand, cosine, alright, smog, modem, codec, and pixel, to name seven that follow it.
-Proscriptions of contractions are ignorant of the very thing they proscribe, only banning contractions which happen to contain apostrophes.
+Proscriptions of contractions are ignorant of the very thing they proscribe, only banning contractions that happen to contain apostrophes.
 Even if we rewrite the rule as “don't use contractions that contain apostrophes”, there's a flaw in that proscription too, since the genitive (possessive) form, “ 's”, arose as a contraction as well.
 All apostrophes are contractions, and not all